jonasmiederer/EKS-Presentation/slides.md

       desired_size = 2
     }
 ```
-a.k.a "EKS Managed node group" : are impleted by AWS autoscaling group

 - **AWS Fargate**: Serverless approach, infrastructre is hidden/abstracted away from the user.
 Fargate dynamically allocates resources.
 Possible Mapping 1 Pod = 1 fargate